 - Press the < >> button to start shooting a movie.
-To stop movie shooting, press < >> again. - While the movie is being shot, the "●" mark will be displayed on the upper right of the screen.
+To stop movie shooting, press < >> again. - While the movie is being shot, the "

+"

+"

+mark will be displayed on the upper right of the screen.

 - In the movie shooting mode, you cannot take a still photo even if you press the shutter button completely. - During movie shooting, do not point the lens toward the sun.
-The sun's heat can damage the camera's internal components. - Cautions for movie shooting are on pages 150 and 151. - If necessary, also read the Live View shooting cautions on pages 136 and 137.

-- A movie file is recorded each time you shoot a movie. - The image's field of view is approx. 99%. - The ISO speed, shutter speed, and aperture are set automatically. - AE lock is possible by pressing the < > button (p.105).
-To cancel AE lock during movie shooting, press the <€ > button. - set the exposure compensation. - When you press the shutter button halfway, the exposure setting displayed at the screen bottom is for your reference. - The sound will be recorded by the camera's built-in monaural microphone (p.140). - The sound recording level will be adjusted automatically. - With a fully-charged Battery Pack LP-E10, the total shooting time will be as follows: At 23°C/73°F: Approx. 1 hr.
-50 min., At 0°C/32°F: Approx. 1 hr 30 min
+The sun's heat can damage the camera's internal components. - Cautions for movie shooting are on pages 150 and 151. - If necessary, also read the Live View shooting cautions on pages 136 and 137. - A movie file is recorded each time you shoot a movie. - The image's field of view is approx. 99%. - The ISO speed, shutter speed, and aperture are set automatically. - AE lock is possible by pressing the < ★ > button (p.105).
+To cancel AE lock during movie shooting, press the < ⊡ > button. - By holding down the <Av型> button and turning the ⇒ dial, you can set the exposure compensation. - When you press the shutter button halfway, the exposure setting displayed at the screen bottom is for your reference. - The sound will be recorded by the camera's built-in monaural microphone (p.140). - The sound recording level will be adjusted automatically. - With a fully-charged Battery Pack LP-E10, the total shooting time will be as follows: At 23°C/73°F: Approx. 1 hr.
+50 min., At 0°C/32°F: Approx. 1 hr.
+30 min.